Are you Investing, speculating or gambling?

 - Gambling, on the other hand, always involves a negative expected return.
-Converse to speculation, gambling purely consists of a game of chance.
+Converse to speculating activities, gambling purely consists of a game of chance.
 Generally, the odds are stacked against gamblers.
 When gambling, the probability of losing is usually higher than the likelihood of winning.

 - Compared to speculation, gambling has a higher risk of losing the investment.

 - Gambling in the financial markets is often evident in people who do it mainly for the emotional high they receive from the markets’ excitement and action.
 Such a passionate attitude to create profits rather than trading in a systematic system indicates the person is gambling in the markets and is unlikely to succeed throughout many trades.